Key takeaways:

 The most common Reclast (zoledronic acid) side effect is flu-like symptoms in the days right after the infusion.
 This can include fatigue, fever, and body aches, which usually go away within a few days.

 Kidney damage is a rare Reclast side effect.
-Your healthcare provider will check your kidney function to make sure Reclast is safe for you.
+Your prescriber will check your kidney function to make sure Reclast is safe for you.
 Other rare but serious side effects include thigh bone fractures and damage to the jawbone.

 Osteoporosis is a condition that affects millions of people around the world.
 And lifestyle changes, such as eating a calcium-rich diet and doing weight-bearing exercises, aren’t always enough to prevent it.

-Thankfully, there are medications such as Reclast (zoledronic acid) that can help lower your risk of fractures.
-It’s part of the bisphosphonate drug class.
-But unlike other oral medications in this first-choice class, Reclast is an infusion given no more than once a year.
-And like most medications, it has some side effects that are good to be aware of while you’re receiving it.
+Thankfully, there are medications such as Reclast (zoledronic acid) that can help treat and prevent osteoporosis to lower your risk of fractures.
+Reclast is part of the bisphosphonate drug class.
+But it’s not an oral medication.
+Instead, Reclast is an infusion that you’ll receive every 1 or 2 years.

-Here’s an overview of the possible side effects you may experience after receiving an infusion of Reclast.
+Here’s an overview of the Reclast side effects you may experience after receiving an infusion of Reclast.

 Common side effects: